top of page

 Magnetic Resonance Imaging (MRI)

-MRI offers some of the best imaging results for meniscus injuries, with an accuracy of 88% for medial meniscal tears and 92% for lateral meniscal tears (3).
-Interestingly, these accuracy levels are quite similar to those obtained through a comprehensive physical examination.
-Research shows that a thorough physical examination is an equally valuable diagnostic tool and should be integrated with the information obtained from imaging (3).
+MRI provides some of the most accurate imaging for meniscus injuries, with an 88% accuracy rate for medial and 92% for lateral meniscal tears.
+These accuracy levels are comparable to those obtained through a comprehensive physical examination.
+Research indicates that a thorough physical exam is an equally valuable diagnostic tool and should be used with imaging results.

 Types of Meniscus Tears